BOYD Professor Emeritus

 B.Sc., 1953 - National University of Ireland, Galway

 Ph.D., 1962 - University of Notre Dame

 Quantum Optics, Atomic Physics, Stochastic Physics, General Relativity

-to a serious study of an area in which I worked for many years viz. spin effects in gravitational theory and its relevance for hidden momentum.
+Motivated by the discovery of a unique double pulsar system, I have recently returned to a serious study of an area in which I worked for many years viz. spin effects in gravitational theory and its relevance for hidden momentum.

 Current and Select Publications

 - R.F.O'Connell, "Electron interaction with the spin angular momentum of the electromagnetic field", J.Phys.
 A 50, 085306(2017).

 - R. F. O’Connell, "General Relativistic Two-Body Problem: Theory and Experiment and the Role of Hidden Momentum", in D. Puetzfeld et al. (eds.), Equations of Motion in Relativistic Gravity, Fundamental Theories of Physics 179, Springer, 2015.

 - R. F. O’Connell, "Position and Spin Operators, Wigner Rotation and the Origin of Hidden Momentum Forces," EPJ Web of Conferences 78, 02002 (2014).